 Areas of Study

 Utilising a competency-based learning and teaching strategy, professionals will be supported to further develop their thinking and application of evidence-based decision-making.
-They will draw on emerging models of practice, evidence and technology to lead the delivery of personalised complex care to individuals and contribute to service level approaches to enable sustainable outcomes that address health inequalities.
+They will draw on emerging models of practice, evidence and technology to contribute to the delivery of personalised complex care to individuals and contribute to service-level approaches.

 Modules